ViniciusLucas14/vitrine-lambdas/README.md

 📦 Backblaze Account Authorization Lambda
 This project contains an AWS Lambda function built using the Serverless Framework.
-It is designed to securely retrieve and return Backblaze B2 cloud storage serviceS.
+It is designed to securely retrieve and return Backblaze B2 cloud storage services.
+# For what?
+It provides features for Vitrinid integrations.
+To know more access: http://page.vitrinid.com.br/
 🔧 Features
 Retrieves authorizationToken, accountId, and other required B2 credentials